 - If you sell from your shop to EU countries

-In both scenarios, you can't operate WooCommerce with the default settings .
-You need to make the necessary changes yourself or use appropriate tools to do so.
-In the following article, we'll give you tips on what is required and introduce you to some helpful plugins that will save you a lot of work.
+In both cases, you cannot run WooCommerce in thestandard way.
+You will have to make the necessary changes yourself, or use appropriate tools to do so.
+Below you will find some hints on what is required.
+And we introduce you to Plugins , which will save you a lot of work.

 What specific legal requirements you need to adhere to depends on numerous factors.
 For example, on the location of your company headquarters, your industry, or your customer structure (delivery locations, B2C vs. B2B shops).
 The following information is therefore of a general nature and should be understood as such.
 You should always seek advice from a law firm specialized in online law before going live with your shop.